pistarlab/landia/README.md

-# SimpleLand
+# piSTAR Landia

 ## Overview
-A 2d game framework designed to provide playground for reinforcement learning agents.
-Humans can play too.
+A 2d game framework designed to provide playground for AI (Reinforcement Learning) agents.
+Humans are also welcome.

 **Version: 0.0.1-dev**: Early release not ready for general use.
+Only tested on Ubuntu and Windows 10.

 ## Screen Shots
 <img src="docs/screen_shot0.png" alt="drawing" width="400"/>